COAL21 is overseen by a 12-member Board chaired by George J Schuller Jr.

 Stephen has held a variety of positions as a project engineer, operations manager and engineering director in a range of fields including automotive low emissions research and development, submarine engineering, locomotive and marine engineering maintenance, and his current role in the field of low-emissions technologies for the coal industry.
-Stephen supports the strategic direction of the COAL21 Fund, monitors funded projects, and undertakes joint venture negotiations for technologies that fit within the Fund’s portfolio.
+Stephen supports the strategic direction of COAL2, monitors funded projects, and undertakes joint venture negotiations for technologies that fit within COAL21’s portfolio.

 Deputy Director, Low Emissions Technologies

 Martin has over 33 years’ experience in senior roles for a range of blue-chip Australian and international corporations in the power, mineral and hydrocarbon processing industries, and has developed technical expertise in carbon capture and process integration.